published on 25 March 2013

 The giant of Greek comedy is Aristophanes.
-Little is known for certain about him but from the dates of his plays we may surmise that he lived from 460 to 380 BCE and was from Athens.
+Little is known for certain about him, but from the dates of his plays, we may surmise that he lived from 460 to 380 BCE and was from Athens.
 Eleven of his plays survive complete and these are the only surviving examples of the Old Comedy genre.
-Seen by some (notably Aristotle) as rather crude, the plays, nevertheless, reveal Aristophanes’ sharp wit and they often comment on the inconsistencies and ridiculous aspects of society and public figures.
-The politician Kleon, the philosopher Socrates and the tragedy playwright Euripides were the three figures most often found in Aristophanes’ comic sights.
+Seen by some (notably Aristotle) as rather crude, the plays, nevertheless, reveal Aristophanes’ sharp wit, and they often comment on the inconsistencies and ridiculous aspects of society and public figures.
+The politician Kleon, the philosopher Socrates, and the tragedy playwright Euripides were the three figures most often found in Aristophanes’ comic sights.

-Other important playwrights of Old Comedy include Cratinus (whose works included Cheimazomenae 426 BCE, Satyrs 424 BCE and Pytine 423 BCE) and Eupolis (Numeniae 425 BCE, Maricas 421 BCE, Flatterers 421 BCE and Autolycus 420 BCE) both of whom were multiple winners at the most prestigious festivals.
+Other important playwrights of Old Comedy include Cratinus (whose works include Cheimazomenae 426 BCE, Satyrs 424 BCE and Pytine 423 BCE) and Eupolis (Numeniae 425 BCE, Maricas 421 BCE, Flatterers 421 BCE and Autolycus 420 BCE) both of whom were multiple winners at the most prestigious festivals.

 We know much more about the New Comedy writers, many of whom were prolific and sometimes wrote more than 300 plays.
 The most important poets include Philemon (c.
-368/60 - 267/3 BCE) the author of 97 comedies, Diphilus who wrote around 100 plays and Philippides.
+368/60 - 267/3 BCE), the author of 97 comedies, Diphilus who wrote around 100 plays, and Philippides.
 However, the writer of this genre whose work survived longest is Menander (c.
 342-291 BCE).
-Philemon actually won more festival victories than Menander but it is the latter who came to be considered the great poet of New Comedy.
+Philemon actually won more festival victories than Menander, but it is the latter who came to be considered the great poet of New Comedy.
 He wrote around 100 plays and many survived up to the 7th century CE when unfortunately they were lost to posterity.
 The Dyskolos (originally performed in 316 BCE) is the most complete surviving play and significant portions of six other plays also survive.

 The popularity of Menander is attested by over 900 quotations preserved in secondary sources and his works were frequently adapted by later Latin playwrights.
-Famous for his imaginative situations, fast-moving dialogue, suspense and attention to private domestic dramas, he often included a romantic lead, typically a young single male (in contrast to Aristophanes’ heroes who are usually middle-aged and married).
+Famous for his imaginative situations, fast-moving dialogue, suspense, and attention to private domestic dramas, he often included a romantic lead, typically a young single male (in contrast to Aristophanes’ heroes who are usually middle-aged and married).
 In addition, Menander’s comedy often hinted at the importance the author gave to tolerance and understanding in our social relations.

 The Legacy of Comedy

 Greek Comedy would continue to be popular through Hellenistic and Roman times with many of the classic plays being re-performed again and again.
-Latin comedies were written, most famously by Plautus & Terence and the genre diversified into various other forms of comic theatre such as pantomime and togata.
+Latin comedies were written most famously by Plautus & Terence, and the genre diversified into various other forms of comic theatre such as pantomime and togata.

 c.
 460 BCE - c.
 380 BCE